thorlindberg/thesis/dissertation/8-2 results-syntax.md

 {"sub":"Alternatives considered"}

-After experimenting with the implementation of this proposed syntax for type declarations, it became evident that not all type values should be required, and that default values are not an appropriate approach to declaring optional values.
+After experimenting with the implementation of this proposed syntax for types, it became evident that not all type values should be required, and that default values are not an appropriate approach to declaring optional values.
+It also became evident that instances with a single value requiring an explicit type reference is not the optimal grammatical approach.

 With the current implementation you can declare a type:

 ```
 {